-31. Begin possession proceedings
+28. Begin possession proceedings

-We may ask the Court to evict you from your home if you break any of the terms of this tenancy agreement or if we decide not to renew your fixed-term tenancy.
-The procedure in connection with possession proceedings will depend upon whether you have a secure fixed-term, introductory or demoted tenancy.
+We may ask the court to evict you from your home if you break any of the terms of this tenancy agreement.
+The procedure in connection with possession proceedings will depend upon whether you have a secure, introductory or demoted tenancy.